meta-pixel

 Reading Area:

 Winter is a time to gather and tell stories, some of which have protocols on what season they can be shared.
-Does your local nation(s) have stories for this season?
+Do your local nation(s) have stories for this season?

 Transform your reading space into a traditionally inspired storytelling spot.

-- For a cozy space, gather: buffalo or bear furs, quilts or blankets.
+• For a cozy space, gather buffalo or furs, quilts or woven blankets.

-- Children can help make a fire as a centerpiece or these can be made from felt and other materials.
+• Children can help make a fire as a centerpiece from felt and other materials.

 Suggested Legends & Oral Stories: